2015 Survivors of Homicide Victims Awareness Month (SHVAM)

 11. Host an event or activity for providers serving survivors of homicide victims!
 Let’s not forget about those who are working every day to improve the lives of families impacted by murder, trauma, grief and pain.

-If you are planning on hosting an event during awareness month, please complete this event form; then email it to firstname.lastname@example.org by November 10, 2014 to be included in the statewide calendar of events.
+If you are planning on hosting an event during awareness month, please email firstname.lastname@example.org by November 17, 2015 to be included in the statewide calendar of events.